jenniferarias414/globalpartners-business-analysis/architecture/architecture-overview.md

 - `date_dim`

 After setup, the scheduled pipeline reads from SQL Server.
 DBeaver is not part of the daily pipeline.

-SQL Server Management Studio, Docker, and a Windows virtual machine are not required.

 ## Medallion Data Layers